nf-core/bacass/README.md

 ## Credits

-nf-core/bacass was originally written by Andreas Wilm.
+nf-core/bacass was originally written by [Andreas Wilm](https://github.com/andreas-wilm) and is currently maintained by [Alexander Peltzer](https://github.com/apeltzer).